webern/kslice/readme.md

 #### Program Flow

+  * The program calls `ffprobe` to get a list of i-frames.
+It requests this in `xml` format and writes this data to a temporary file.
+  * The program then reads in the temporary `xml` file and extracts the list of i-fram indices.
+  * The program then uses OpenCV to get these frames with timestamps, convert them to grayscale, and downsample the frame to the size of the desired output grid using linear interpolation.
+  * The frames are then output to either the output file or stdout.

+#### Exceptions

+Any of the above steps may throw an exception.
+All exceptions are caught in main where an error message is printed to the user before exiting with a non-zero code.

+#### Testing

+The bulk of the program logic is separated from `kslice` main in a library with the namespace `kscore`.
+This library is tested using Catch2.
+Not all functions are tested as it is time consuming, but there are two end-to-end integration tests which prove that `kslice`, as a whole, is working properly.
+A few additional unit-level tests are written as well, for example the parsing of program arguments is tested.

 #### Research Links

 These are some links that I wanted to keep track of while working on this: